Structure of Atom MCQ for NEET

 Option a – J.J.
 Thomson

-(a) protons
+(a) Only protons

-(b) electrons
+(b) Only electrons

-(c) protons and neutrons
+(c) Protons and neutrons

-(d) neutrons
+(d) Only neutrons

-Option c – protons and neutrons
+Option c – Protons and neutrons

-Option a – the outermost orbit
+Option a – Outermost energy level

 (a) 2